dereneaton/ipyrad/docs/parameters.rst

 A project directory can be used to group together multiple related Assemblies.
 A new directory will be created at the given path if it does not already exist.
 A good name for Project_dir will generally be the name of the organism being studied.
-The project dir path should not be changed after an analysis is initiated.
+The project dir path should generally not be changed after an analysis is initiated, unless the entire directory is moved to a different location/machine.

 Affected steps: 1-7
 Example entries into params.txt:

 .. code-block:: bash